Why is it better to strengthen the substrate with adhesion promoter and not with epoxy resin

 - floor with underfloor heating

-- existing floor with tiles
+- existing floor with tiles or cement boards

 - slippery substrate surface (eg terrazzo, polished concrete)